Non-Restorable Tooth Removal

 Wisdom Teeth Removal

 Having wisdom teeth isn’t necessarily a bad thing.
 If your wisdom teeth are fully erupted (in the mouth) and in function (have opposing teeth that bite down together) and your mouth can accommodate them without compromising hygiene (you can access them without too much trouble), then you can probably keep them for the rest of your life with proper home care and diet.
 There may also be situations when keeping them could potentially cause problems down the road or are already starting to cause problems.
-Let your dentist know if your concerned about your wisdom teeth.
+Let your dentist know if you are concerned about your wisdom teeth.